nus-cs2103-AY2122S1/ip/docs/README.md

 _________________________

 ### Listing all tasks
 Tiger can help list tasks.
 (After all, that's the whole point of a Todo app right?)
-The usage is `list`.
+The usage is `list.`

-Example: `list`: lists all tasks.
+Example: `list:` lists all tasks.

 Expected outcome:
 ```